-- a) damaged ladders must be put out of use immediately. - b) metal ladder rungs must have a profiled (antislip) surface. - C) Telescopic ladders are not permitted
+- a) damaged ladders must be put out of use immediately. - b) metal ladder rungs must have a profiled (anti-slip) surface.

 5.3.3 STABILITY OF LEANING LADDERS

 Prior to using a 'Leaning' ladder suitable arrangements must be in place to ensure the ladders stability, by either: